On Maximal Green Sequences For Type A Quivers: Introduction

+Furthermore, these two lemmas imply that the final quiver $\underline{\mu}_{n}\circ \cdots \circ \underline{\mu}_1\circ \underline{\mu}_0(\widehat{Q})$ is isomorphic (as a directed graph) to $\widecheck{Q}$, the \emph{co-framed} quiver where the directions of arrows between vertices of $Q$ and frozen vertices have all been reversed.
+In particular, such an isomorphism is known as a \emph{frozen isomorphism} since it permutes the vertices of $Q$ while leaving the frozen vertices fixed.
+We refer to this permutation, of vertices of $Q$, as the \emph{permutation induced} by a maximal green sequence (we refer the reader to Section~\ref{Sec:Prelim} for precise definitions of these notions).
+One of the benefits of proving Theorem~\ref{main2} using the two lemmas mentioned in the previous paragraph is that we exactly describe the permutation that is induced by an associated mutation sequence of a signed irreducible quiver of type $\mathbb{A}$.
+(See the last paragraph in Section~\ref{Sec:Prelim} and Definition \ref{def:associatedperm}.)
+This is a result that may be of independent interest.

+Finally, Section \ref{Sec:Conc} ends with further remarks and ideas for future directions, including extensions to quivers arising from triangulations of surfaces other than the disk with marked points on the boundary.

 {\bf Acknowledgements.~} The authors would like to thank T. Br\"{u}stle, M. Del Zotto, B. Keller, S. Ladkani, R. Patrias, V. Reiner, and H. Thomas for useful discussions.
-The authors were supported by NSF Grants DMS-1067183 and DMS-1148634.
+We also thank the referees for their careful reading and numerous suggestions.
+The authors were supported by NSF Grants DMS-1067183, DMS-1148634, and DMS-1362980.